iej2106/fisher_dmb/README.md

 # Fisher analysis for constraining dark matter+baryon interaction in early universe.

-<b>compute_fisher_dmb</b> computes the fisher matrix for a given experiment with required input of dark matter (DM) mass and velocity dependence, which uses simulated cosmological observables from CLASS.
+<b>compute_fisher_dmb</b> computes the fisher matrix for a given experiment with required input of dark matter (DM) mass, velocity dependence, and relagtive bulk velocity which uses simulated cosmological observables from CLASS.

 ## Formulism